monkeylittleinc/jenkins_plugins/ISSUES.md

-# Artifactory Pro Cookbook Issues
+# Jenkins Plugins Cookbook Issues
 This file documents the steps necessary to report and issue with the Artifactory Pro cookbook.
 Following these guidelines will help ensure your issue is resolved in a timely manner.

 ## Reporting